FHA 203i Loans Mortgage Lending Guidelines For Borrowers

 - FDIC Bank who are HUD Approved

-- Savings And Loan Associations
+- Savings And Loan Associations that are HUD Approved

 What Are Eligibility Requirements For 203i Loans?

-- The subject property needs to be the primary resident of the borrower.
+- The subject property needs to be the primary resident of the borrower

-- The down payment can be gifted by family members or friends.
+- The down payment can be gifted by family members or friends

-- The friends who gift the down payment need to have known the borrower for at least 5 years.
+- The friends who gift the down payment need to have known the borrower for at least 5 years

 - Prepaid tax and insurance escrow can be also be included as part of the closing costs

-- The borrower will also be responsible for paying an annual premium.
+- The borrower will also be responsible for paying an annual premium

-- This is including farm housing located on 2 acres or more of land adjacent to an all weather road.
+- This is including farm housing located on 2 acres or more of land adjacent to an all-weather road

-If you need more information on FHA 203i Loans, please contact The Gustan Cho Team at 262-878-1965 or text Gustan at 262-716-8151.
-You can also email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.
+If you need more information on FHA 203i Loans, please contact Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.